MillerApps/dotfiles/README.md

 > •	Create a dotfiles directory in your home folder
 > •	Place all repository contents in ~/dotfiles

-3. Install [nix-darwin](https://github.com/LnL7/nix-darwin) for full detatils see, the installation instructions at the link.
+3. Install [nix-darwin](https://github.com/LnL7/nix-darwin) for full details see, the installation instructions at the link.
 Use the flake section.

 > [!NOTE]
 > This installs nix-darwin using the flake feature of nix.
 This is the recommended way to install nix-darwin.